 Visiting Paris?
 Don’t miss the Notre Dame de Cathedral while in Paris.
 Read more to know more about the fascinating history and facts about the Notre Dame Cathedral.

-After spending few days in Paris, anyone would love to ride the metro/subway or maybe walk wherever possible.
-To visit the world famous cathedral I walked over 2 km exploring every nook and corner and peeking into the little souvenir shops in the narrow lanes.
-Finally, when I caught the glimpse of the church from across the river Seine I was awestruck by the French-Gothic architecture which took over 200 years to build.
+After spending a few days in Paris, anyone would love to ride the metro/subway or maybe walk wherever possible.
+To visit the world-famous cathedral I walked over 2 km exploring every nook and corner and peeking into the little souvenir shops in the narrow lanes.
+Finally, when I caught the glimpse of the church from across the river Seine I was awestruck by the French Gothic architecture which took over 200 years to build.

 Related Read – Things to know before visiting Paris, France!

 The Notre Dame Cathedral stands tall at 130 meters and is almost 50 meters wide with windows as wide as 10 meters.
 Notre Dame de Paris is actually a French name for ‘Our Lady of Paris‘.
-The towers can be visited for city views, but it is always recommended to check the timings because I got there post 5:30 PM and it was closed by then.
+The towers present amazing views of the city.
+It is always recommended to check the timings because I got there post 5:30 PM and it was closed by then.
 The famous twin towers in the front stand high at 69 meters.

-Have you read the interesting Facts about Louvre Museum?
+Have you read about the interesting Facts about Louvre Museum?

-- During French revolution, the Notre Dame cathedral suffered severe desecration and many of its religious structures were destroyed.
-Towards the middle of 18th century, Eugene Viollet-le-Duc commenced extensive restoration for the same.
+During the French revolution, the Notre Dame cathedral suffered severe desecration and many of its religious structures got destroyed.
+Towards the middle of the 18th century, Eugene Viollet-le-Duc commenced extensive restoration for the same.

-- The construction of the Notre Dame Cathedral originally started in 1160 by Bishop Maurice de Sully and post his death different architects worked on the structure which justifies the difference in the heights of western towers.
+The Notre Dame Cathedral’s construction originally started in 1160 by Bishop Maurice de Sully and post his death different architects worked on the structure which justifies the difference in the heights of western towers.

-- The Notre Dame cathedral has 10 bells and out of those the largest ~ Emmanuel is located in the Southern tower weighing over 13 tons.
+The Notre Dame cathedral has 10 bells and out of those the largest ~ Emmanuel is in the Southern tower weighing over 13 tons.

-Found this beautiful sculpture while exploring the interiors of the Notre Dame Cathedral where one can see the entire model of the cathedral in a single view.
+While wandering around the Notre Dame Cathedral I found this beautiful sculpture.
+The sculpture beautifully represents the entire model of the Notre Dame cathedral in a single view.

-Quick Tip – Candles usually lay there for tourists to offer your prayers with but not mandatory to pay.
+Candles usually lay there for tourists to offer your prayers with but not mandatory to pay.
 However, it is really nice if you could leave some money in the drop-box.
-I drop 1 Euro, you can do as you like, it is nice to be courteous!!
+I dropped 1 Euro, you can do as you like, it is nice to be courteous!

 Have you been to Paris?
-Did you get a chance to visit Notre Dame?
-Please share your experience with me!!
+Did you get a chance to visit Notre Dame Cathedral?
+Please share your experience with me!

-Liked these interesting facts about the Notre Dame Cathedral??
+Liked these unique facts about the Notre Dame Cathedral??
 If so, please pin it for later…

 — The Wanderer